sepidsoroush/Mini-Shop/README.md

 ## Acknowledgments

-This project made possible because a [GitHub repository](https://github.com/Abderraouf-Rahmani/ecommerce) which I got the idea and data from, and then made it from scratch (both React components and styles).
-Give it a star :) ⭐️
+This project was made possible because of a [GitHub repository](https://github.com/Abderraouf-Rahmani/ecommerce) which I got the idea and data from, and then made it from scratch (both React components and styles).
+Please give it a star :) ⭐️